 The Company, as part of the Bolsas y Mercados Españoles Group, develops its model for innovation and technological improvement based on the design and the development of in-house applications.
-In 2019, the Company incurred expenses for developments of the currency futures platform until it became operational in June 2019.
+In 2019, the Company incurred expenses for developments of the currency futures platform until it became operational in June 2019 and during 2020, for the development of the perpetual stock futures platform.